 He was also excited to be named an Arc fellow through the Arc to Justice program, which provides full-tuition scholarships to high-achieving first-year law students who have overcome significant challenges and works to integrate students from all backgrounds.

 “Receiving the Arc to Justice award is both an honor and a profound recognition of my work and experiences.
 I am sincerely grateful for the opportunity to be acknowledged with this esteemed fellowship.
 The award resonates deeply with my lived experiences and professional journey, reflecting the values and dedication that have guided my previous efforts,” Smith says.
-“Further, I hope to embody the ethos of the Arc of Justice in my future endeavors and serve the community in some capacity throughout my career.”
+“Further, I hope to embody the ethos of the Arc to Justice in my future endeavors and serve the community in some capacity throughout my career.”

 Because Smith has a background in forensic social work, he is particularly interested in criminal law and public policy and passionate about addressing the intersections of the criminal justice system with broader social issues.